TeamNexile/jk-workshop-docs/level-making/screens.md

 2. Head to the following folder: `screens/scrolling`.
 3. You can put your new packed scrolling image inside the `textures` folder.
 Write down your scrolling image file name somewhere, this will be used later.
-4. Check if you already have an existing xml file for the screen that you want to add your new scrolling image.
+4. Check if you already have an existing xml file for the screen that you want to add your new scrolling image, you can easily find it by searching "scroll" and then the screen number (e.g. scroll65.xml).
    > **If the file doesn't exists**, don't worry!
    > 1. Copy the following snippet:
     ```xml